2012 Moscow Victory Day Parade

 The 2012 Moscow Victory Day Parade was held on 9 May 2012 on Moscow's Red Square to commemorate the 67th anniversary of the capitulation of Nazi Germany in 1945.
 The parade marked the Soviet Union's victory in the Great Patriotic War on the very day on the signing of the German act of capitulation, on the very midnight of May 9, 1945 (Russian time).
 Newly inaugurated President of Russia Vladimir Putin made his ninth victory holiday address in this parade.

 Preparations

-Since October 2011, the parade has been well prepared.
+During October 2011, the parade's organisation started.
 Rehearsals began to be held by the various participating units.